WilliamRagstad/WilliamRagstad.github.io/content/posts/pratt-parsing-technique.md

 }
 ```

-Now input expressions can be parsed using the `Parser` struct:
+Now, the input can be parsed using the `Parser` struct:

 ```rust
 let input = "3 + 4 * 5";